meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 standard.
 For example, they could show the JSON rendering of the choice name and argument together with the archival and creation of the affected contracts; and offer an option to the user to inspect the full sub-transaction below the choice.

+## Motivation

+As Hashnote, Brale, SocGen and others have begun to tokenize assets on the Global Synchronizer, and Copper and Dfns have added secure wallet support for Canton Coin, we have reached an ecosystem scale that needs standards that will make all Canton Network tokens compatible and exchangeable.
+All Canton Network participants benefit if it is easy for any Canton Network app or wallet to display and interact with any asset tokenized on Canton.

 ## Rationale